fdelgadom/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 3.75664979e-02 			| 3,Speed limit (60km/h)		|
 | 2.29234789e-02   | 41,End of no passing|

 And it is a bit of surprise, the correct signal is 14,Stop, and it seems a clear image.
-Also the 14 classs is wel populated in the training data.
+Also the 14 classs is well populated in the training data.

-Fourth image, with 100% probability it is an incorrect result.
+* Fourth image, with 100% probability it is an incorrect result.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|